︎

 Together, we are walking on the borders of a future landfill and if local activists have their say, its dotted lines will remain on paper only.
 Susanna, a lively 60-year-old woman and local council member, has become a leading figure in the activists’ campaign, titled ›DepoNIE‹ (a German wordplay translated as DumpNever).

-For more than ten years, her group has been engaged in relentless demonstrations and debates with the canton with the canton Zurich (one of 26 federate states of Switzerland) to save the 10-hectare ecosystem named Tägenauerholz in Grüningen, 20 km from Zurich.
+For more than ten years, her group has been engaged in relentless demonstrations and debates with the canton Zurich (one of 26 federate states of Switzerland) to save the 10-hectare ecosystem named Tägenauerholz in Grüningen, 20 km from Zurich.
 The seemingly innocent blue pipe carries thus more meaning and has turned into a silent witness of the conflict, for it is a left-over artefact from when ground samples were taken in secret to determine the site’s suitability.
 Crucially, these tests were done before the forest was officially up for debate.1

 Aerial view on the 10-hectare forest Tägernauerholz, Grüningen near Zürich.